-The desired outcomes for Alberta are:
+The desired outcomes for Alberta are;

-- Sustainable prosperity supported by our land and natural resources; - Healthy ecosystems and environment; and - Liveable communities and recreational opportunities.
+- healthy economy supported by our land and natural resources, - healthy ecosystems and environment, and - people-friendly communities with ample recreational and cultural opportunities.

 The provincial government will ensure that the following outcomes and principles are reflected in the land-use plans developed for each region.